Governor Tom Wolf Pushes New Scholarship Fund To Make Colleges More Affordable

 PITTSBURGH (KDKA) — Governor Tom Wolf called on lawmakers Wednesday to enact a proposal that would provide college scholarships to some Pennsylvania students who agree to stay in Pennsylvania following graduation.

 Nellie Bly was a famous 19th-century journalist who lived in Pittsburgh and had to drop out of what later became Indiana University of Pennsylvania for lack of funds.
-Wolf calls his proposed $200 million scholarship plan to make colleges more affordable the Nellie Bly Scholarship Program.READ MORE: Surveillance Video Shows Confrontation Last Year Between Washington County Clerk Of Courts And Sheriff’s Deputies
+Wolf calls his proposed $200 million scholarship plan to make colleges more affordable the Nellie Bly Scholarship Program.READ MORE: At Least One Person Injured In Wrong Way Crash On Interstate 70

 “When it comes to actually pursuing higher education, skyrocketing costs are putting that dream out of reach for too many people.
 The average debt for Pennsylvania students is now $39,000,” says Wolf.